 Debt helps people cover everyday expenses and makes purchases more convenient.
 You can use a credit card to buy goods and services instead of having the exact change.
 While debt offers short-term convenience, it is important to stay in control.
-If you find yourself with significant debt or need to cover a big expense, a personal loan can help.
+If you find yourself with significant debt or need to cover a big expense, a personal loan can help, and MoneyLion can help you find one.

 When taking out a personal loan to pay off debt may make sense